Why Take Geology at LPC?

 This is a sample from the physical LPC Mineral Collection and is a representation of the LPC Virtual Mineral Collection.
-The sample is Bornite (copper iron sulfide) and is irregular in shape, gold metallic color and luster, with an iridescent rainbow colors of purple and blue caused by oxidation.

 Click and drag the sample to move sample on your own.
 Double click to zoom in.

 Since the COVID-19 pademic hit, the LPC Geology department has partnered with Cappasity to allow students to use 3D models to virtually manipulate fossil, rocks, and minerals.
 Students can move our samples, under their own control, in a way that more closely mimics the in-person experience than still images or canned videos could.

 This beautiful teaching tool is valuable in Geology, Geography, Environmental Sciences, and more.
 It is a fun way to understand topographic maps on a deeper level- with the fun of experimenting, and getting real-time feedback.